shahraj81/aida/tools/aida-evaluation/README.md

 ## How to apply the docker to a task3 run?

-The docker currently accepts all the task3 claim KBs along with corresponding report firles from the AIF validator (if any) placed in the input directory.
+The AIDA evaluation docker can accept a task3 run either via the direct mount or from an S3 location.
+The format of the input expected by the docker differs depending on how the input is provided, as described below.

+### Direct mount

-In order to apply the docker to a set of task3 claim KBs, run the following command:
+In order to apply the docker to a task3 run that is mounted directly to the docker, run the following command:

 ~~~
 make task3 \